froand/MicrosoftMicroHacks/03-Azure/01-03-Infrastructure/04_BCDR_Azure_Native/walkthrough/challenge-2/solution.md

 ![image](./img/071.png)

-Review and Start Replication
+Review and Start Replication.
+Make shure you select the correct settings:
+* Your Recovery Services Vault under **Replication settings** Example:**labuserxxx-francecentral-asrvault**
+* Your Automation Account under **Extension settings** Example:**labuserxxx-swedencentral-automation**

 ![image](./img/074.png)

-Wait until the replication is finished
+Wait until the replication is finished, this might take some time to finish

 ![image](./img/075.png)